| Main index | Section 3 | Options |

 #include <libufs.h>

-The sbget() function first allocates a buffer to hold the superblock.
+The sbget() and sbsearch() functions first allocate a buffer to hold the superblock.
 Using the devfd file descriptor that references the filesystem disk, sbget() reads the superblock located at the byte offset specified by sblockloc into the allocated buffer.
-If successful, it returns a pointer to the buffer containing the superblock in fsp.
-The sbget() function is safe to use in threaded applications.
+The value UFS_STDSB may be specified for sblockloc to request that the standard location for the superblock be read.
+The sbsearch() function uses the devfd file descriptor that references the filesystem disk, to search first for the superblock at the standard location.
+If it is not found or is too damaged to use sbsearch() will attempt to find one of the filesystem's alternate superblocks.
+Flags are specified by or'ing the following values:

 The sbput() function writes the superblock specified by fs to the location from which it was read on the disk referenced by the devfd file descriptor.
 Additionally, the sbput() function will update the first numaltwrite alternate superblock locations.
 To update all the alternate superblocks, specify a numaltwrite value of fs->fs_ncg.
 The sbput() function is safe to use in threaded applications.
 Note that the sbput() function needs to be called only if the superblock has been modified and the on-disk copy needs to be updated.